What can I eat on a Keto Diet?

 - Eggs – For our money (and yours!) eggs are one of the best, most affordable protein choices available.
 With both protein and fat, ease of use, flexibility, and cost, eggs are a great choice.
 Free-range is best, with significantly higher vitamin and mineral content than conventional eggs.
 Bonus points if you buy them from a local farmer at the farmer’s market!

 - Fish – Especially fatty fish like salmon, herring, mackerel, and tuna (fresh or canned), due to their high omega-3 content.
 Wild-caught is best.
 Other great sources of omega-3 that are also low in harmful mercury since they are lower on the food chain include sardines, anchovies and kippers, and they are all available very affordably in cans.
 Leaner fish are fine, too.
-You’ll just want to make sure you add fat in the form of sauce, topping, etc. Catfish, tilapia, cod and pollock, to name a few.
+You’ll just want to make sure you add fat in the form of sauce, cheese, oil, butter, etc. Catfish, tilapia, cod and pollock, to name a few.

 - Shellfish – Shrimp, mussels, crab, lobster, oysters are all on the menu.
 Dip them in grass-fed butter and enjoy!